 The Surgical Outcome Risk Tool (SORT)

-We are pleased to announce that the SORT app is now available to download from the App store (Apple) and Google Play (Android).
+The SORT app is now available to download for FREE from the App store (Apple) and Google Play (Android)

 The results of a survey of over 500 participants in the UK in May 2015 indicated that the SORT web tool was mostly starting to be used in preoperative assessment clinics, high risk clinics, and the emergency and surgery departments.

-Click on the app badges below to access the direct link to the SORT app on:
+Click on the app badges to access the direct link to the SORT app on:

 App Store (Operating system: iOS 9.1 or later required; Hardware: optimised for iPhone 5 or later. iPhone version works on iPad and iPhone touch).
 When downloading the app using an iPad, please select the ‘iPhone only’ option at the top left hand side of your tablet (Please click here for installation image).